G9000/argenta-finance/README.md

 ---

 https://github.com/user-attachments/assets/d8dce002-c8fe-4012-9dab-aabbf632d125

 DEMO (Prior, I accidentally approved a massive allowance on Sepolia net, thus the approval skip)

 ## Submission Note

-The version submitted for review is on the branch submission.
-The video is taken on the submission build Commits after this point are for personal improvement and are not part of the official submission, as I just wanted to polish and be proud of what I built.
+The version submitted for review is on the branch [submission-v1](https://github.com/G9000/argenta-finance/blob/submission-v1/README.md).
+The video is taken on the submission build.
+Commits after this point are for personal improvement and are not part of the official submission, as I just wanted to polish and be proud of what I built.

 ## Approach & Architecture